HughP/MLKA/Methodology/applications-and-programs/ReferencesAndLinks.md

 * **[JACKeyboard](http://jaredcrawford.org/JACKeyboard/Documentation/Classes/JACKeyboard.html)**
 * **[KeyboardLayouts for JACKeyboard](https://github.com/JaredCrawford/KeyboardLayouts)** Keyboard configuration JSON files for use with JACKeyboard.

-###UNIX (Meaning Linux or commandline Unix, inclusive of OS X)
+###UNIX (Meaning Linux or command line Unix, inclusive of OS X)
 ####Progressive Evolution of typing layouts
-_This series of software mathmatically looks for the best fit keyboard layout based on a text set._
+_This series of software mathematically looks for the best fit keyboard layout based on a text set._
 * **[Typing](https://github.com/michaeldickens/Typing)**: This is a program designed to efficiently optimize keyboard layouts, inspired by the work done by Peter Klausler.
 It uses a (relatively) friendly command-line interface to allow the user to customize a keyboard layout.
 This work is by Michael Dickens.
 * **[Keyboard Battle](https://github.com/bak/keyboard_battle)** compares the performance of keyboard layouts according to reach effort and alternation effort.
 Current state: code made temporarily hideous for speed benefit.
 * **[KeyboardEvolve](http://sourceforge.net/projects/keyboardevolve/)**: A framework for evolving better keyboard layouts.
 This work is by Michael Capewell. **C++**